Fox682/Projects/zRAM Setup.md

 ZRAM sets up a Swap file for use with low memory systems using Compressed RAM.
 This works well for low memory devies such as the Raspberry Pi or older computers.

 **Raspberry Pi**
-For the RPi you will need to disable the current Swap File
+For the RPi you will need to disable the current Swap File, this is currently using 100MBs on the SD Card.
+We will disable this to reduce wear on the card.

 Disable existing swap file (RPi).
 Open the dphys-swapfile and set the CONF_SWAPSIZE to 0.
 ```